 Chalazions often appear at the edge of the eyelid, farther back on the eyelid than styes.
 The entire eyelid rarely swells and they are usually not painful.
 If it is large enough, it can press on the eyeball and cause blurry vision.
 They are usually caused by a clogged oil gland.
 Chalazions, however, are not active infections.
 A chalazion usually manifests itself as a bump on the eyelid.

-If a stye or chalazion does not resolve on its own, apply warm compresses to the site four or five times a day.
+If they do not resolve on their own, apply warm compresses to the site four or five times a day.
 Cleaning the area may also help.
 An over-the-counter eyelid scrub or foam once a day can clean the area and decrease the amount of bacteria there.
 Gently massaging the eyelid may also open the gland.

 Avoid wearing contact lenses or makeup, and do not apply lotions to your skin.

 If they don’t go away on its own or it gets worse, medical treatment may be needed.
 In some cases, the doctor may prescribe an antibiotic or steroid.
 In other cases, they may have to make an incision or lance them in order to drain them.